-The news about Android 11 is already begun to come out and Google has released the fourth developer preview of Android 11.
+The news about Android 11 is already begun to come out and Google has released the beta program of Android 11 for so many devices including Realme X50 Pro.
 The upcoming Realme UI 2.0 will also be based on Android 11.

 Currently, we are using the latest Realme UI based on Android 10 in our Realme smartphones.
 But you all know about Realme UI 2.0 is the next version for Realme smartphones which is based on Android 11.
 So all These Android 11 features will be seen in Realme UI 2.0.

 Second Level Lock Screen